conorod1992/conditional_notifications/README.md

 npm run build
 ```

 CI also runs HACS and hassfest validation.

-The committed panel is a dependency-free ES module and the build is idempotent; CI fails if building changes it.
+The committed frontend panel is a dependency-free ES module and the build is expected to be idempotent; CI fails if rebuilding changes the committed output.

 ## License